pathgenevocam/readthedocs/docs/source/index.rst

 Welcome to The Pathogen Genomics and Evolution Group's documentation!
 =====================================================================

-The home for documentation useful for the The Pathogen Genomics and Evolution Group.
+The home for documentation useful to the The Pathogen Genomics and Evolution Group.

 .. note::